CIDARLAB/Cello-v2-1-Core/README.md

 Alternatively, you could make a script to call the ```CELLO3``` process and use this codebase as an API.

 #
-### Sample Inputs
+### Library/Sample Inputs
-Can be found in the [inputs](/inputs/) folder.
+Can be found in the [library](/library/) folder.
 This includes the UCF files for Cello, as well as a few dozen Verilog files to test Cello with.
 You may use your own Verilog files or modified UCF files to run Cello and choose a different a different folder to store them by speifying "inpath".
 But make sure that all the input files are valid, and they are organized in the right folder.

 #